 Winter Park trails in the Grand County of Colorado and snow are a mesmerizing combination.
 The thrill of skiing and snowmobiling puts this whimsical town on top of your bucket list.

 The Central town itself is at an altitude of 9000 feet.
-And for the adventure lovers, there is a fantastic view awaiting at the top of the 12000 feet high snow-covered trail.
+For adventure lovers, there is a fantastic view at the top of the 12,000-foot-high snow-covered trail.

 1. Grand Lake